35percent/11tystarter/src/posts/nearly-1-000-empty-homes-on-the-aylesbury-estate.md

 #### Notting Hill Genesis fail to deliver

 The same Southwark News article contains the claim by Notting Hill Genesis (NHG) that, as *'proud partners with Southwark*' they have *'so far delivered more than 700 new homes, of which 85% are affordable housing...'*, without making it clear that most of these are in fact both funded and provided by Southwark Council, through [a bail-out of the First  Development Site (FDS), in July 2020](https://www.35percent.org/posts/2020-07-09-aylesbury-estate-fds-variation/).
-Throught this deal the Council took over two of the three FDS plots (FDS A & B), at a cost of over £200m, leaving FDS C to Notting Hill.
+Through this deal the Council took over two of the three FDS plots (FDS A & B), at a cost of over £200m, leaving FDS C to Notting Hill.
 FDS C will provide just 56 social rent units, 75 shared-ownership and 190 private homes.
 Leaving FDS C with NHG also denies Southwark important revenue for cross subsidising affordable and social rented housing.

 All-importantly, NHG has delivered very little affordable housing, particularly social rented housing.
 Despite holding an outline planning permission since 2015, and aside from the FDS, Notting Hill Genesis has only completed the [122 homes on Plot 18, and just 23 of these are social rented.](https://www.35percent.org/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing/)